SpaceX launches another Starship rocket after back-to-back explosions, but it tumbles out of control

 SpaceX later confirmed that the spacecraft experienced “a rapid unscheduled disassembly,” or burst apart.
 “Teams will continue to review data and work toward our next flight test,” the company said in an online statement.

+Musk noted in a post on X it was a “big improvement” from the two previous demos, which ended in flaming debris over the Atlantic.
+Despite the latest setback, he promised a faster launch pace moving forward, with a Starship soaring every three to four weeks for the next three flights.

 It was the first time one of Musk's Starships — intended for moon and Mars travel — flew with a recycled booster.
-There were no plans to catch the booster with giant chopsticks back at the launch pad unlike earlier tests.
+There were no plans to catch the booster with giant chopsticks back at the launch pad, with the company instead pushing it to its limits.
 Contact with the booster was lost at one point, and it slammed into the Gulf of Mexico in pieces as the spacecraft continued toward the Indian Ocean.

 Then the spacecraft went out of control, apparently due to fuel leaks.